ChthonVII/gwdirectsongremix/observations.md

     - No-DirectSong/`*` behavior: TODO
 - Zaishen Menagerie Outpost
     - Token stream is always `outrura` over and over.
-    - TODO: Bet this is same as Monestary
+    - No-DirectSong/`*` behavior is random picks from "Assassin's Theme" and "Ritualist's Theme."
+(Almost, but not quite the as Monestary)
 - Zaishen Menagerie Grounds
      - Token stream is random picks from `ruraada`, `ruraadb` and `ruraadc`.
      - No-DirectSong/`*` behavior: TODO